ServiceNow CMDB Accuracy: Why Native Discovery Falls Short at Scale

 What a Complementary Discovery Layer Provides

-A well-designed complementary discovery layer adds:
+A well-designed complementary discovery layer provides:

-• Multi-protocol, multi-method coverage — combining agentless scanning with agent-based collection to reach endpoints that IP-only scanning misses
+• Multi-protocol, multi-method coverage combining agentless scanning with agent-based collection to reach endpoints that IP-only scanning misses

-• Deep attribute collection — capturing hardware specs, software inventory, OS and patch levels, and configuration details at the depth ITSM workflows require
+• Deep attribute collection capturing hardware specs, software inventory, OS and patch levels, and configuration details at the depth ITSM workflows require

-• CMDB health validation — identifying aging CIs, ghost records, and duplicate candidates before they reach ServiceNow
+• CMDB health validation identifying aging CIs, ghost records, and duplicate candidates before they reach ServiceNow

 How Virima Extends Discovery Beyond ServiceNow’s Native Coverage

-Virima’s IT discovery engine is designed specifically to cover the environments and CI types that native ServiceNow Discovery misses.
-It runs high-frequency discovery cycles across on-premises data centers, cloud platforms (AWS, Azure), virtual infrastructure (VMware, Hyper-V), and hybrid environments — using both agentless (SNMP, WMI, SSH) and agent-based methods.IT discovery
+Virima’s discovery engine is designed to cover the environments and CI types that native ServiceNow Discovery misses.
+It runs high-frequency discovery cycles across on-premises data centers, cloud platforms (AWS and Azure), virtual infrastructure (VMware, Hyper-V), and hybrid environments, using both agentless (SNMP, WMI, SSH) and agent-based methods.
+You can explore the full scope of this approach on the Discover with Authority use case page.

 The integration uses configurable per-class mapping profiles that translate Virima CI attributes to the correct ServiceNow table fields, including picklist synchronization so data arrives in exactly the format ServiceNow expects.
 CI class mapping, attribute translation, and sync status tracking all happen automatically, removing the manual reconciliation overhead that consumes significant weekly hours of CMDB maintenance.